 - Don’t neglect your Facebook page.
 Post your content there once a day, and amplify it using paid media (which we’ll get to in just a minute).

-- Google+ lives—at least for search purposes.
+- SEO lives.
 Optimize your title, your content, and any image you upload with proper titles and post your content on there once a day.
-Trust me, Google owns it and they want people to use it so they will give you a gold star in search engine optimization for taking three seconds to post content there.

 - Pinterest is growing in influence and popularity.
 While it may not make complete sense for all of your campaigns, if you’re working with a visual heavy client, consider it to reach new audiences.